PantherNOW

 PantherNOW (formerly The Beacon) is the student-run newspaper of Florida International University in Miami, Florida and has a circulation of 7,500.
 PantherNOW is published monthly in a compact format during the fall and spring semesters.
 It is split into four sections, News, reporting mainly on campus and local events, Entertainment, Sports, and Opinion.
-PantherNOW is available free campus-wide mainly in the residence halls, Graham Center and campus buildings and usually contains a mix of campus and local news coverage.
+PantherNOW is available free campus-wide mainly in the residence halls, Graham Center and campus buildings and usually contains a mix of campus, local, national, and international news coverage.

 PantherNOW staffers air radio programs on WRGP "The Roar", FIU's student radio station, which is commonly run with PantherNOW.